Presets

 29};

-2. Applying the transition preset to the Drawer in the defaults.
+2. Apply the transition preset to the drawer in the defaults.

 1export const Drawer = styled.div`